amitsaha/echorand.me/content/posts/shared-functionality-using-middleware-ii.md

 ---

 I delivered a talk at the recently concluded [Kiwi PyCon XI](https://kiwipycon.nz).
+Checkout some photos of the event from Kristina DC Hoeppner [here](https://www.flickr.com/photos/4nitsirk/albums/72177720301389367).

 I attended it virtually as I was unable to travel due to last minute interruptions from a certain virus.